Sheffield Investment Management, Inc. Click here to login to your account. Click here to login to your account.

 How safe is my money when SIMI manages my portfolio?

-The securities which comprise the portfolios of all SIMI’s clients are subject to typical market risks: the impact of inflation, governmental actions, general business conditions, etc. All securities portfolios are subject to market value fluctutation and may decline in value.
+The securities which comprise the portfolios of all SIMI’s clients are subject to typical market risks: The impact of inflation, governmental actions, general business conditions, etc. All securities portfolios are subject to market value fluctuation and may decline in value.